saramic/the-d-team/README.md

    - [ ] Can we predict the spread of viral/bacterial diseases (flu, cold, etc)?

+   - [ ] are there any signs of epidemics where stores in a particular area have an exponential growthi in a particular drug?

 ## Questions

 Suggested questions to ask (from the competition guidelines)